anandpskerala/AttachBot/README.md

   <img src="assets/attach.jpg">
   <h1 align="center">Attach Bot</h1>
 </p>

 A bot to attach a media to a long message.
+Written using python-telegram-bot wrapper for TelegramBots

 Inspired by <b>[SUKAttachBot](https://t.me/SUKAttachBot)</b> by <b>[SpecHide](https://t.me/SpecHide)</b>